 - Tattoo: This type of identification is placed inside the ear of your animal upon request once your animal has been spayed or neutered.
 This is a permanent form of identification that is visible in your animal’s ear, if the ink has not faded.
 This tattoo will help link your animal directly back to where it had its elective procedure performed, therefore it is always pertinent to keep your information with this clinic up to date, even if you no longer live in that province.

 As all elective surgeries are “day surgeries”, there is no reason for your pet to have an over-night hospitalization with us here at The Spay Clinic.
 When your animal is ready to go home it is important to keep them safe and comfortable the first few days after their surgery as patients are usually very eager to see their owners and return home.
 Dogs are discharged between 4:00PM – 5:00PM Monday through Friday and cats are discharged between 5:00PM – 6:00PM Monday through Friday.
-On Saturdays where elective surgeries are performed discharge is between 2:00PM – 3:00PM.
-Pick up at times other than these must be arranged for on a case by case basis if made known to our staff during morning admissions.

 Our staff will discuss the post-operative care and management that your pet will require following their elective surgery.
 You will also be provided a document outlining what was discussed for your reference at home.
 For your convenience, these forms are also available here for download.

 If you have any questions or concerns regarding the post-operative care and recovery of your pet, please do not hesitate to call us at The Spay Clinic during regular business hours at (780)-426-4221.

 If there are any emergencies, please call one of Edmonton’s emergency clinics:

 - VetEmerg located at 12831 97th Street NW at (780)-423-9111

 - Guardian Veterinary Centre located at 5620 99th Street NW at (780)-436-5880